Banco (Banco del Mutuo Soccorso album)

 Banco is the fourth studio album by Italian progressive rock band Banco del Mutuo Soccorso (at that time known simply as Banco).
-The album was originally released in 1975 on the Manticore Records label launched by Emerson, Lake & Palmer with whom the band shared a firm stylistic similarity.
+The album was originally released in 1975 on the Manticore Records label launched by Emerson, Lake & Palmer.

 Background

-Around 1975 the band attempted to make inroads outside their native Italy and released this English sung album on Emerson, Lake & Palmer's Manticore Records label.
-The album was largely a compilation, consisting of re-recordings of songs from their first three albums, with the exception of one track.
-The material from the second of the band's albums, Darwin!
-(1972) was completely omitted, however, while the only original track, with Italian lyrics, was "L'albero del pane."
-All the songs were re-recorded specially, with new arrangements, with the exception of the concluding piece "Traccia II", which was identical to the original recording.

-The songs were translated into English by the American musician Marva Jan Marro.
-To promote the album, the band toured the US and UK with limited success.
+The album was released in 1975 with the songs translated into English by the American musician Marva Jan Marro.

-CD re-release
+Re-releases

-In 2010 a new, re-mastered, edition of the album marked its British debut on CD and continued a comprehensive series of releases of the Manticore catalogue.
+In 2010 a re-mastered edition of the album was released on CD, as part of a wider re-release of albums in the Manticore catalogue.
 The music was remastered by Ben Wiseman at The Audio Archiving Company.

+In 2011 the album was re-released by Esoteric Recordings.